-As shown in Table II-1, assumption changes over the last decade have increased the UAL by approximately \$92.1 million.
+As shown in Table II-1, assumption changes over the last decade have increased the UAL by approximately \$76.5 million.
 The most significant changes were reductions in the discount rate, decreases in mortality rates and projections of mortality improvement.
-The reductions in discount rates have been largely driven by declines in interest rates that affect expectations of future investment returns.
-If there are further declines in interest rates, or if there is a desire or need to reduce investment risk that reduces expected returns, the discount rate and expected returns may need to be reduced further.
-The graph on the following page shows the impact on projected future funded status and contribution amounts if the discount rate and expected returns were reduced by 100 basis points to 6.00% beginning with the July 1, 2022 valuation.
+While interest rates have increased over the past few years, the reductions in discount rates over the last ten years have been largely driven by declines in interest rates that affect expectations of future investment returns.
+If there are declines in interest rates, or if there is a desire or need to reduce investment risk that reduces expected returns, the discount rate and expected returns may need to be reduced further.
+The graph on the following page shows the impact on projected future funded status and contribution amounts if the discount rate and expected returns were reduced by 100 basis points to 6.00% beginning with the July 1, 2024 valuation.

-This scenario results in Statutory contribution amounts that are approximately 10% higher than the baseline in FYE 2035.
+This scenario results in Statutory contribution amounts that are approximately 11% higher than the baseline in FYE 2037.

-6.00% Discount Rate and Investment Return Assumption Effective July 1, 2022
+6.00% Discount Rate and Investment Return Assumption Effective July 1, 2024